Joohansson/keytools/README.md

-# KeyTools - A Nano web toolbox
+# KeyTools - High performance Nano web tools written with reactJS
+* Can be run from local file system offline by downloading [this package]()
+* Hosted by github pages at https://tools.nanos.cc

 ## Developer instructions